SEMOSS/community/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

-### Tasks
+### Requirements

-A list of individual tasks / issues that need to be completed before the ticket is resolved
+What are more specific requirements that needs to take to consider this issue resolved.

 - [ ]
 - [ ]